 Christian: That is an intellectually shallow and facile argument, James.
 Could you offer something a little more substantive?

 James White: Sure.
 Yes.
 Fine.
+You asked for it.
 God the Holy Spirit is NOT dependent upon the perfection of the beast’s understanding and articulation in bringing about regeneration to his heart.
 The Apostles did NOT preach this sickening form of doctrinal perfectionism.
 Many years have taught me that by approaching the Revelation 13:11 fellow as a dear muddled believer, I will get a better response.
 He (at whatever rate and speed) may or may not finally grow into a full-orbed knowledge of the gospel.
 But ultimately it’s NOT my job to look into his heart — even though I kind of just did that very thing by answering your question, didn’t I?

 John Piper: Doug said that he wouldn’t ordain the beastly brother who has the semblance of a lamb, but the speech of a dragon.
 I am certainly sympathetic to that view.
 However, there are multitudes of non-Calvinist or non-Reformed denominations that not only would have no problem with allowing this muddled brother to preach, they have had such occupying their pulpits for hundreds of years.

 I have now answered your question regarding the Revelation 13:11 fellow’s spiritual state.
 But I would like to briefly add a few more questions and comments of my own concerning this beast of a brother.

 Now, I admit the dragon-like preaching does give me some pause — but the important question is whether or not he can preach the gospel effectively despite the imperfect theological speech?
 My answer is: Yes, he can.